opengamedata/opengamedata-unity/README.md

 ### Mirroring

 You can mirror your OpenGameData events to a secondary endpoint by calling `OGDLog.ConfigureMirroring()` with the given endpoint url as a string.
+You can optionally pass in an app id to use as an override for the endpoint.

 ## Debugging